 After starting the season 0-4, there's no way the Steelers should have even been alive for a playoff spot at about 7:10 p.m.
-ET on the season's final day.
+Eastern time on the season's final day.
 But, throughout it all, that was the case when Kansas City's Ryan Succop lined up for a field goal to put Pittsburgh in the playoffs.

-The Steelers needed a miracle to make the postseason, not just after the 0-4 start, but on Sunday.
-The Baltimore Ravens lost despite four Andy Dalton interceptions for the Bengals.
+The Steelers needed a miracle to make the playoffs, not just after the 0-4 start, but on Sunday.
+The Ravens lost despite four Andy Dalton interceptions for the Bengals.
 That helped.
 Then the Dolphins got upset at home by the Jets, a huge result.
 The Steelers won to stay alive, but so what?
 News came in that the Chiefs had deactivated all of their key players against the Chargers, who suddenly were playing for a wild-card spot.
 Pittsburgh needed a Chargers loss to get in and the Chiefs' backups weren't going to beat the motivated Chargers in San Diego ... right?

 The Chargers trailed by 10 in the fourth quarter but tied it.
 The Chiefs drove into field-goal range for Succop in the final minute.
 Succop was born in Pittsburgh.
 If there was a sign this Steelers miracle was meant to be, that was it.